On the role of initial velocities in pair dispersion in a microfluidic chaotic flow: Methods

-\paragraph*{Methods Summary} The work presented here relies on constructing a database of trajectories in an elastic turbulence flow.
+The work presented here relies on constructing a database of trajectories in an elastic turbulence flow \cite{Afik2017b}.
 Elastic turbulence is essentially a low Reynolds number and a high Weissenberg number phenomenon.
 The former means the inertial non-linearity of the flow is over-damped by the viscous dissipation.
 The latter estimates how dominant is the non-linear coupling of the elastic stresses to the spatial gradients of the velocity field compared with the dissipation of these stresses via relaxation.
 This is the leading consideration in the design of the flow cell.

 The Lagrangian trajectories are inferred from passive tracers seeded in the fluid.
-In order to study the dynamics of pairs, the 3d positions of the tracers are needed to be resolved, even when tracers get nearby to each other.
+In order to study the dynamics of pairs, the three-dimensional positions of the tracers are needed to be resolved, even when tracers get nearby to each other.
 The requirement of large sample statistics dictates the long duration of the experiment, which lasts over days.
 The fluctuations due to the chaotic nature of the flow set the temporal resolution at milliseconds.
-This leads to a data generation rate of about \SI[per-mode=symbol]{180}{\giga\byte\per\hour}.
+This leads to a data generation rate of about \SI{180}{\giga\byte\per\hour}.
 Hence both the acquisition and the analysis processes are required to be steady and fully automated.
-The 3d positions of the fluorescent particles are determined using 2d single camera imaging, by measuring the diffraction rings generated by the out-of-focus particle.
-This way the particle localisation problem turns into a ring detection problem \cite{Afik2013}.
+The three-dimensional positions of the fluorescent particles are determined using two-dimensional single camera imaging, by measuring the diffraction rings generated by the out-of-focus particle.
+This way the particle localisation problem turns into a ring detection problem.
+To this end a new algorithm has been developed and tested \cite{Afik2015}; the source is freely available online (\url{https://github.com/eldad-a/ridge-directed-ring-detector}).